Nonequilibrium open quantum systems with multiple bosonic and fermionic environments: A hierarchical equations of motion approach: Conclusion

 \section{Conclusion}

-In this work, we have formulated the HQME method for open quantum systems involving multiple bosonic and fermionic environments.
+In this work, we have formulated the HEOM method for open quantum systems involving multiple bosonic and fermionic environments.
 This extended approach allows the study of quantum transport through nanosystems induced by bias voltages and/or temperature differences in a numerically exact manner for both types of environments on equal footing.
-To facilitate efficient simulations with the extended HQME method, we have also formulated an importance criterion for the elements of the hierarchical structure, which reduces the computational effort to a manageable level without compromising the ability to control the numerical convergence.
+To facilitate efficient simulations with the extended HEOM method, we have also formulated an importance criterion for the elements of the hierarchical structure, which reduces the computational effort to a manageable level without compromising the ability to control the numerical convergence.

-In order to demonstrate the performance of the extended HQME method, we have applied it to a generic interacting model of electronic and vibrational charge and heat transport in a molecular junction.
+In order to demonstrate the performance of the extended HEOM method, we have applied it to a generic interacting model of electronic and vibrational charge and heat transport in a molecular junction.
 The results show the intricate interplay of electronic and vibrational degrees of freedom in this nonequilibrium transport scenario for both voltage and thermally driven transport processes.

-Applications of the extended HQME method to more complex models and/or time-dependent setups are possible and promise to reveal further interesting physical effects in nanosystems.
+Applications of the extended HEOM method to more complex models and/or time-dependent setups are possible and promise to reveal further interesting physical effects in nanosystems.
 The approach may also provide new opportunities to study fundamental questions of quantum thermodynamics in nanosystems beyond linear response and weak coupling in a numerically exact way.
+One example is fluctuations, which were studied recently using the HEOM method for bosonic or fermionic reservoirs separately.\cite{Cerrillo2016,Schinabeck2020}{}